 \11.
-Wildfire Prevention Poster - Prepare a poster, no larger than 24" x 24" that promotes wildfire prevention strategies.
+Wildfire Prevention Poster - Prepare a poster, no larger than 24 inches x 24 inches that promotes wildfire prevention strategies.
 Strategies articulated in the poster can include personal and/or land management actions.
-Attach a separate label on the back of the poster that includes the exhibitor's name and age.
+Attach a separate label on the back of the poster that includes the 4-H member's name and age.